Ezequiel Tovar Player Props: Rockies vs. Dodgers

 - Tovar hit .212 with a double, a home run and two walks.

-- Tovar had a hit in six games last season (out of nine games played, 66.7%), including one multi-hit game.
+- Tovar got a hit in six games last year (out of nine games played, 66.7%), including one multi-hit game.

-- He hit a long ball once out of nine games a year ago, leaving the ballpark in 2.9% of his plate appearances.
+- Logging a trip to the plate in nine games last season, he hit one home run.

 - Tovar drove in a run in two games last season out of nine, but did not have multiple RBIs in either of those games.

-- He crossed home plate safely twice last season in nine games, but did not score more than once on either of those occasions.
+- He scored twice last year in nine games, but did not score more than once on either of those occasions.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.